sourcegraph/handbook/content/departments/technical-success/ps/index.md

 - Provide dedicated experts with deep technical and infrastructure knowledge
 - Reduce resource burden by offloading maintenance of self-hosted Sourcegraph instances, providing quarterly instance tuning, and handling ongoing maintenance, upgrades, migration, configuration, and infrastructure related projects

+Managed Services Customer Profiles
+- Enterprise and Strategic, self-hosted customers with the ability to grant the necessary acccess to Sourcegraph that would benefit from the hands-on instance support provided by this service.

 Managed Services Resources: